Primordial Black Hole Mergers as Probes of Dark Matter in Galactic Center: Primordial black hole mergers

 Analogously to DM halo PBH mergers, merger rate of PBH binaries in a DM spike can be evaluated by considering the binary formation rate of PBHs from their interactions.
 Following Eq.~\eqref{eq:merger_in_halo}, the DM spike merger rate of PBHs with a monochromatic mass function can be expressed as

 where $\rho_{\rm sp}$ is the spike DM density profile described by Eq.~\eqref{eq:dm_spike}, and the radial integration is over the spike contributions $4r_s < r < r_\mathrm{sp}$.
-For the relative velocity, we use the circular velocity around SMBH
+For the relative velocity, we use the circular velocity around SMBH, as in analysis of Ref.~\citet{Nishikawa:2017chy},

 for each considered radius.
+We note that some fraction of PBHs contributing to DM spike might have sizable orbits within DM halo and hence spending only a fraction of their time in SMBH vicinity.
+In such case, relevant relative velocity can be distinct from that of Eq.~\eqref{eq:vrel}.
+Considering velocity scaling of cross-section in Eq.~\eqref{eq:cross_section}, reduced $v_{\rm rel}$ can result in enhanced PBH merger rate.
+This highlights the need for further detailed analyses based on simulations to determine PBH behavior in such environments.

 Here, we focus on merger rate contributions from simplest two-body capture without including other channels, such as three-body interactions.
-The PBH merger rate from two-body captures are typically dominant, significantly exceeding three-body interactions for a small value of $f_\mathrm{PBH}$~\cite{Sadeghian:2013laa, Franciolini:2022ewd}, which is our main interest with multiple observations constraining $f_\mathrm{PBH} \ll 1$ for stellar-mass PBHs.
+The PBH merger rate from two-body captures are typically dominant, significantly exceeding three-body interactions for a small value of $f_\mathrm{PBH}$~\citep{Sadeghian:2013laa, Franciolini:2022ewd}, which is our main interest with multiple observations constraining $f_\mathrm{PBH} \ll 1$ for stellar-mass PBHs.
 For an extended PBH mass-function, we calculate the PBH merger rate in analogy with Eq.~\eqref{eq:extended_merger} and considering radial limits of integration $4r_s < r < r_\mathrm{sp}$ and DM density in spike $\rho_{\rm sp}$.

 In order to obtain the total PBH merger rate from DM spikes per comoving volume, we need to account for the PBH merger contributions from all DM spikes.
 The PBH merger rate in DM spike $N_\mathrm{sp}$ depends on the profile of DM spike, which is determined by SMBH mass.
 Hence, contributions from all DM spike can be described by the mass-function of SMBHs.
 Then, the total PBH merger rate in DM spikes per volume can be found from